Narodni-repozitar/developer-docs/docs/technology/invenio/nrp-toolchain/libraries/vocabularies.md

 VOCABULARIES_RESOURCE_CONFIG = VocabulariesResourceConfig
 ```

-Because the enhanced vocabularies use custom fields, before storing vocabulary items you will have to
-add those fields to your opensearch server.
+Because the enhanced vocabularies use custom fields, you will have to add those fields to your opensearch server before you start to populate vocabularies.
 To do so, invoke on the command line:

 ```bash
 invenio oarepo cf init
 ```

-If you forget to do so, you will get errors on indexing some of the vocabulary items.
+If you forget to do so, you will get errors while indexing some of the vocabulary items.

-Apart from these, just use the current_service/current_resource from `invenio_vocabularies.proxies` with enhanced content.
-If you ever need to bypass the serivice and use the database(record) level, please use `oarepo_vocabularies.records.api.Vocabulary`.
+Apart from these, just use the current_service/current_resource from `invenio_vocabularies.proxies` with enhanced content - it will be handled appropriately.
+If you ever need to bypass the service and use the database(record) level, please use `oarepo_vocabularies.records.api.Vocabulary`.

 ## Adding extra metadata